 The appearance of our skin impacts not only our confidence in ourselves but also how other people perceive us.
 Acne scars, enlarged pores, stretch marks, and wrinkles often make people feel self-conscious about their skin’s uneven appearance.
 Fortunately, there are ways dermatologists can help alleviate these skin conditions to improve your appearance.

 One common procedure they use is microneedling—a non-invasive procedure usually performed in the dermatologist’s office.
 And while the thought of needles puncturing your skin may make you have second thoughts, microneedling isn’t painful and, in most cases, produces excellent results.
-But there’s a catch; the procedure might have some side effects.
+But there’s a catch: the procedure might have some side effects.
 This post will discuss microneedling and microneedling side effects you should be aware of.

 Overview of Microneedling – What is It and What are Its Benefits

-Microneedling (also known as percutaneous collagen induction therapy) is a procedure used to encourage collagen production using small, sterilized needles that make precise, microscopic punctures in the skin.
+Microneedling (also known as percutaneous collagen induction therapy) is a procedure used to enhance collagen production using small, sterilized needles that make precise, microscopic punctures in the skin.
 To numb pain during the procedure, doctors generally apply a topical anesthetic cream to the treated area.

 Microneedling works by stimulating the skin to naturally repair itself through a process known as dermal remodeling.
 This process starts with inflammation, stimulating the skin to produce new collagen.